-Copyright Carter McNamara, MBA, PhD.
-This manual explains each step needed to start a successful business and provides useful online resources for each step.
+Copyright Carter McNamara, MBA, Ph.D.
+This manual explains each step needed to start on how to start a business successfully and provides useful online resources for each step.

 Sections of This Topic Include

 Get the Necessary Funding

 Develop Your Product or Service

 Plan Your Marketing and Sales

 Manage and Grow Your Business

 Related Library Topics

 Are You Personally Ready to Start a New Business?